-Tortoises kept in captivity should only be fed once a day for 5 days a week, and it is best to give them their food in the morning.
+Tortoises kept in captivity should only be fed once a day for 5 days of the week, and it is best to give them their food in the morning.
 The tortoise will then graze on their food throughout the day.

 Equally as important as the living conditions of your tortoise is its diet.
 In addition to providing quality food, you should also know the best time of day to feed your tortoise, and how frequently you should feed it.
 Ideally, you should aim to replicate the manner in which the tortoise feeds in the wild, but how exactly do you do this?